Carreau/phd-dissertation/parts/part1.rst

 To study the mechanical properties of an actin network it is important to describe the condition in which we study it to select the adequate models.

-We have seen previously that while polymerising, G-actin form F-actin filament with a characteristic called the persistence length (:math:`l_p`) which represent the length after which the bending of filament becomes non-negligible.
-For actin filament, the persistence length is in the order of 10 µm.
-This mean that for scale much smaller, portion of actin filament can be considered as completely rigid, like in cell cortex where meshwork have a typical size smaller than 250 nm.
-In the other end, add length scale much bigger than :math:`l_p`, filament can be considered as fully flexible.
+We have seen previously that while polymerising, G-actin assemble into F-actin filaments.
+The stiffness of filament can be measured by a characteristic number called the persistence length (:math:`l_p`) which represent the length after which the bending of filament becomes non-negligible.
+For actin filaments, the persistence length is in the order of 10 µm :cite:`Need a reference`.
+This means that for scales much smaller, the actin filament can be considered as rigid, like in cell cortex where meshwork have a typical size smaller than 250 nm.
+In the other end, add length scale much bigger than :math:`l_p`, filaments can be considered as flexible.
 Even if for typical cells, the length scale is rarely much bigger than the persistence length of actin, `Xenopus` eggs can be as big as 1 mm, so hundreds fold the persistence length.
-In mouse oocyte that can go up to a 80µm  diameter – and on we will do some analysis – are hence slightly less than an order of magnitude bigger than the persistence length.
-Still For majority of cell, the typical size we are interested in is about the persistence length of an actin filament, making it neither purely rigid nor completely flexible.
+In mouse oocyte that can go up to a 80µm  diameter – and on we will do some analysis – are hence about an order of magnitude bigger than the persistence length.
+Still for the majority of cells, the typical size we are interested in is about the persistence length of an actin filament, making it neither purely rigid nor completely flexible.

-For the above reasons, solution of actin are often compared to semi-flexible polymers, and models that predict comportment of actin network often take foundation on polymers physics :cite:`Morse1998` :cite:`Morse1998a`.
-Still, if theses models rely on local microscopic parameter, experimental methods only have access to bulk properties of the studies material, and it is from theses properties, and through the models that we can deduce possible values for the microscopic models.
+For the above reasons, solution of actin are often compared to semi-flexible polymers, and models that predict comportment of actin network often take foundation on polymers physics :cite:`Morse1998` :cite:`Morse1998a` .
+Still, if theses models rely on local microscopic parameter, experimental methods only have access to bulk properties of the studies material, and it is from theses properties, and through the models that we can deduce possible values for the microscopic models. :cite:`Isambert` :cite:`MacKintosh`

 Elastics Modulus
 ================

-The elastics Modulus are probably the one that seem to be the easiest to understand.
+The elastics modulus are probably the one that seem to be the easiest to understand.
 They are characteristic of the material that will describe how a material will deform non permanently  when applied a force.
 The stiffer something is the higher its elastics modulus will be.
-There are two specific elastic modulus we will be interested in in the rest of this manuscript, `Young's Modulus` and `sheer modulus`.
-The first one describe more specially how material will react to it's compression or extension, While the second one describe how a material resist  sheering. in isotropic and homogeneous material, the Young modulus (noted E) and the sheer models (G) are linked together by the Poisson ratio (:math:`\nu`, with that we will see later by the following relation.
+There are two specific elastic modulus we will be interested in in the rest of this manuscript, `Young's Modulus` and `shear modulus`.
+The first one describe more specially how material will react to it's compression or extension, while the second describe how a material resists  shearing.
+In isotropic and homogeneous material, the Young modulus (noted E) and the shear models (G) are linked together through the Poisson ratio (:math:`\nu`) by the following relation:

 .. math::